Post-Traumatic Stress Disorder (PTSD) and Alcohol Addiction

 Research on medications that can effectively treat both PTSD and AUD has, to date, been somewhat limited.
 Studies have shown that topiramate (a medication sometimes used off-label to decrease drinking behavior in people with AUD) and prazosin (an antihypertensive medication used off-label to manage some of the symptoms of PTSD) may help to reduce symptoms of both disorders.11 Other medications that have been studied for treating PTSD mainly include antidepressant medications known as selective serotonin reuptake inhibitors (SSRIs).1

-The U.S. Department of Veterans Affairs lists four SSRI medications that have been recommended for PTSD: sertraline (Zoloft), paroxetine (Paxil), fluoxetine (Prozac), and venlafaxine (Effexor).12 There are three medications approved by the FDA to treat alcoholism by helping individuals stop or reduce their drinking and avoid relapse.11 Naltrexone, acamprosate and disulfiram are all non-addictive.11 While not everyone will respond to them, they have shown to be an important tool for managing AUD.11
+The U.S. Department of Veterans Affairs lists four SSRI medications that have been recommended for PTSD: sertraline (Zoloft), paroxetine (Paxil), fluoxetine (Prozac), and venlafaxine (Effexor).12 There are three medications used to treat alcoholism approved by the FDA that help individuals stop or reduce their drinking and avoid relapse.11 Naltrexone, acamprosate and disulfiram are all non-addictive.11 While not everyone will respond to them, they have shown to be an important tool for managing AUD.11

 Different psychotherapeutic techniques and therapies may be used to treat comorbid AUD and PTSD.
 Psychotherapy, also known as talk therapy, can help people identify their emotions and triggers for symptoms to help them develop better coping mechanisms.
 The type of treatment that is best for you can depend on the type of trauma you experienced.